jiguan/LeetCode/src/com/interview/JavaInterviewQuestions.md

 This should remove all the duplicate columns from the table.
 Creation of tables for the related data and identification of unique columns.

 * Second Normal Form (2NF):
-Meeting all requirements of the first normal form.
-Placing the subsets of data in separate tables and Creation of relationships between the tables using primary keys.
+Meeting all requirements of 1NF.
+Single column primary key (no composite key)

 * Third Normal Form (3NF):
 This should meet all requirements of 2NF.
 Removing the columns which are not dependent on primary key constraints.